denisecase/business-intelligence-essentials/BI_Activity_Tool_Matrix.md

 Metabase is a growing tool in this space, particularly popular among small to medium-sized businesses and organizations looking for simplicity, cost-effectiveness, and open-source solutions.
 It is not as widely adopted as industry giants like Tableau or Power BI, but has gained recognition for its intuitive design and ability to make data easily accessible and understandable to a wide range of users across an organization, regardless of their technical expertise.

+After we install Java to enable Apache Spark, students can try Metabase by installing the jar file.
+Mac and Linux work well.
+Windows students can install WSL and Ubuntu.
+Metabase works with JDK 21, 17, and 11.
+For now, we need to stay with JDK 17 to work with Spark 3.5.3.

 ### [Shiny](https://shiny.rstudio.com)